-(4) Includes held-for-use properties (properties that we do not intend to sell or that are not ready for immediate sale in their current condition), which are reported in our condensed consolidated balance sheets as a component of "Other assets" and acquisitions through deeds-in-lieu of foreclosure.
+(4) Includes held-for-use properties (properties that we do not intend to sell or that are not ready for immediate sale in their current condition), which are reported in our condensed consolidated balance sheets as a component of "Other assets," and acquisitions through deeds-in-lieu of foreclosure.

-(5) Consists of the allowance for loan losses for loans recognized in our condensed consolidated balance sheets and the reserve for guaranty losses related to both single-family loans backing Fannie Mae MBS that we do not consolidate in our condensed consolidated balance sheets and single-family loans that we have guaranteed under long-term standby commitments.
-For additional information on the change in our loss reserves see "Consolidated Results of Operations-Credit-Related (Income) Expenses-Benefit (Provision) for Credit Losses."

-(6) Consists of (a) the combined loss reserves, (b) allowance for accrued interest receivable and (c) allowance for preforeclosure property taxes and insurance receivables.

-(7) Consists of (a) the provision (benefit) for credit losses and (b) foreclosed property (income) expense.

-(8) Consists of (a) charge-offs, net of recoveries and (b) foreclosed property (income) expense, adjusted to exclude the impact of fair value losses resulting from credit-impaired loans acquired from MBS trusts.

-- (9) Calculated as the amount of sale proceeds received on disposition of REO properties during the respective period, excluding those subject to repurchase requests made to our seller/servicers divided by the aggregate unpaid principal balance ("UPB") of the related loans at the time of foreclosure.
-Net sales price represents the contract sale price less selling costs for the property and other charges paid by the seller at closing. - (10) Calculated as the amount of sale proceeds received on properties sold in short sale transactions during the respective period divided by the aggregate UPB of the related loans.
+- (5) Consists of the allowance for loan losses for single-family loans recognized in our condensed consolidated balance sheets and the reserve for guaranty losses related to both loans backing Fannie Mae MBS that we do not consolidate in our condensed consolidated balance sheets and loans that we have guaranteed under long-term standby commitments.
+For additional information on the change in our loss reserves see "Consolidated Results of Operations-Credit-Related Income-Benefit for Credit Losses." - (6) Consists of (a) the combined loss reserves, (b) allowance for accrued interest receivable and (c) allowance for preforeclosure property taxes and insurance receivables. - (7) Consists of (a) the benefit (provision) for credit losses and (b) foreclosed property income (expense). - (8) Consists of (a) charge-offs, net of recoveries and (b) foreclosed property (income) expense, adjusted to exclude the impact of fair value losses resulting from credit-impaired loans acquired from MBS trusts. - (9) Calculated as the amount of sale proceeds received on disposition of REO properties during the respective period, excluding those subject to repurchase requests made to our seller/servicers, divided by the aggregate unpaid principal balance ("UPB") of the related loans at the time of foreclosure.
+Net sales price represents the contract sales price less selling costs for the property and other charges paid by the seller at closing. - (10) Calculated as the amount of sale proceeds received on properties sold in short sale transactions during the respective period divided by the aggregate UPB of the related loans.
 Net sales price represents the contract sales price less the selling costs for the property and other charges paid by the seller at the closing, including borrower relocation incentive payments and subordinate lien(s) negotiated payoffs. - (11) Consists of (a) modifications, which do not include trial modifications, loans to certain borrowers who have received bankruptcy relief that are classified as TDRs, or repayment and forbearance plans that have been initiated but not completed and (b) repayment plans and forbearances completed.
-See "Table 36: Statistics on Single-Family Loan Workouts" in "Risk Management-Credit Risk Management -Single-Family Mortgage Credit Risk Management-Problem Loan Management-Loan Workout Metrics" for additional information on our various types of loan workouts. - (12) Calculated based on annualized problem loan workouts during the period as a percentage of delinquent loans in our single-family guaranty book of business as of the end of the period.
+See "Table 35: Statistics on Single-Family Loan Workouts" in "Risk Management-Credit Risk Management -Single-Family Mortgage Credit Risk Management-Problem Loan Management-Loan Workout Metrics" for additional information on our various types of loan workouts. - (12) Calculated based on annualized problem loan workouts during the period as a percentage of delinquent loans in our single-family guaranty book of business as of the end of the period.

-We discuss our strategies and the actions we are taking to minimize our credit losses in "Risk Management-Credit Risk Management-Single-Family Mortgage Credit Risk Management" in both this report and our 2012 Form 10-K.
+We provide information on the credit performance of mortgage loans in our single-family book of business, our loan workouts, our strategies and the actions we are taking to minimize our credit losses in "Risk Management-Credit Risk Management-Single-Family Mortgage Credit Risk Management" in both this report and our 2012 Form 10-K.